 - Cutworms are usually the most damaging to peppers and they especially like the young seedlings.

 - Aphids will cluster beneath pepper plant leaves, excreting honeydew, which attracts other insects.
-Aphids create spots, distort the plants’ leaves and will make them wilt.
+Aphids create spots, distort the plants’ leaves, and will make them wilt.
+They also transmit several dangerous viruses, like pepper mottle virus, cucumber mosaic virus, tobacco etch virus, and potato virus.

 - Both armyworms and fruitworms love to feed on new, tender pepper pods, and will also occasionally munch on the foliage.